iShares Bitcoin Trust ETF

 Key Levels

-Looking at the full picture for iShares Bitcoin Trust ETF (IBIT): extension is slightly above average (64th percentile), momentum is above average (77th percentile), flow is slightly above average (63rd percentile), volatility is slightly below average (37th percentile).
+Looking at the full picture for iShares Bitcoin Trust ETF (IBIT): extension is slightly below average (38th percentile), momentum is below average (28th percentile), flow is neutral (46th percentile), volatility is above average (73rd percentile).

 Where is money flowing?